MonoGame Extended Particle System: Loading Ember Files

 - The reader tries to load textures through the

-first - Falls back to loading texture files directly using
+ContentManagerfirst - Falls back to loading texture files directly using

-- Texture paths in the
+Texture2D.FromFile() - Texture paths in the

-file are relative to the.ember
+.emberfile are relative to the.emberfile's location

 Working with Loaded Effects